serverless/serverless/docs/providers/aws/guide/functions.md

 ## Permissions

 Every AWS Lambda function needs permission to interact with other AWS infrastructure resources within your account.
 These permissions are set via an AWS IAM Role.
-You can set permission policy statements within this role via the `provider.iamRoleStatements` property.
+You can set permission policy statements within this role via the `provider.iam.role.statements` property.

 ```yml
 # serverless.yml